subshell/o-neko/docs/chapters/ABOUT_ONEKO.md

 # About O-Neko

-O-Neko is a Kubernetes-native application that allows to cross a bridge between developers and other stakeholders by deploying development versions of your software into Kubernetes to allow everybody to try and test them.
+O-Neko is a Kubernetes-native application that closes a gap between developers and other stakeholders by deploying development versions of your software into Kubernetes to allow everybody to try and test them.

 ## Features